Game Day Preview - CGY vs. CDL

 Calgary Wranglers News Release

-The Wranglers return to the Scotiabank Saddledome tonight, taking on the Colorado Eagles at 7pm.
-GET TICKETS.
+The Wranglers host the Colorado Eagles once again today at 1p.m. at the Scotiabank Saddledome GET TICKETS.

 The Matchup